 “put them to death and hanged them on five trees.”
 The hanging on the tree was a public declaration that the person had been cursed by God.
 As practiced by Israel, being hung on a tree was not torture because the person was already dead.
 Other cultures hung criminals up for public display (Gen. 40:19).
 The idea of crucifying a living person likely started with the Assyrians.
-The Assyrians “hung” people on stakes by impaling them when they were still alive, but generally they would have died very quickly.
+The Assyrians “hung” people on stakes by impaling them when they were still alive, but generally, they would have died very quickly.
 The Assyrians portray impaling in their bas-relief sculptures.
 Impaling was then used by the Babylonians and much more widely by the Persians.
-Alexander the Great (356-323 BC) brought it to the eastern Mediterranean countries, and the Phoenicians introduced it to Rome in the 3rd century BC.
-The Romans used crucifixion for torture, execution, and to cause public fear for 500 years until it was abolished by Constantine I in the 4th century AD.
+Alexander the Great (356-323 BC) brought it to the eastern Mediterranean countries, and the Phoenicians introduced it to Rome in the third century BC.
+The Romans used crucifixion for torture, execution, and to cause public fear for 500 years until it was abolished by Constantine I in the fourth century AD.

 “five trees.”
 The Hebrew word ets (#06086) has a couple of meanings and this could be “trees” or it could be five poles or upright stakes.
 It is similar to the Greek word xulon in that it could mean a tree or a stake.

 “sunset.”
 Literally, “the going of the sun,” which is sunset.
 In this, Joshua fulfilled the Law (Deut.
 21:22-23).
 Joshua’s action showed that these kings committed a sin worthy of death (cp.
 Gen. 15:16).